Rachel Cook Sizzles In A Blue Bikini, Teasingly Tells Fans To ‘Dare To Ask For It’

 “Brutally georgeous and sensual,” a fan declared.

 “Love the blue eyes, blue suit and blue skies!
-You’re the BEST!!!” another follower praised.
+You’re the BEST!!!” read another admirer’s comment.

 “Oh my god, Gorgeous and I love your eyes!” someone else said.

 About a week ago, Rachel shared photos from Mexico and noted that she was thrilled to be back there.
-It seems likely that these latest snapshots are from the same trip and her fans will be anxious to see more.
-These blue bikini shots might be tough to top, but Rachel’s followers certainly won’t mind watching her give it a try.
+It seems likely that these latest snapshots are from the same trip, and her fans will be anxious to see more.
+These blue bikini shots might be tough to top, but the model’s followers certainly won’t mind watching her give it a try.